digdir/designsystemet/README.md

 ```
 fix(button): changed name of font-size prop to size

-BREAKING CHANGE: changed the name of the size prop to font-size to make it more readable
+BREAKING CHANGE: changed the name of the font-size prop to size to make it more readable
 ```

 ---

 ## Setup NPM account 👷
-In order to release new versions of the packages, you have to setup your NPM account.
+To release new versions of the packages, you have to setup your NPM account.
 If you want to be able to release new versions, follow these steps:

 ### 1. Create a new NPM account